 Including two gyms, a hydrotherapy pool, and occupationa health suites, the neuro rehabilitation unit it provides the highest quality care to maximise patients' functional abilities and assist with psychological and emotional support in adapting to disability.

-Further specialist rehabilitation is provided by the Speech Therapy Unit and the Wellington Balance Centre.
+Further specialist rehabilitation is provided by the Speech & Language Therapy Unit and The Dizziness & Balance Centre.